IEA-Paris/PPIAS/content/articles/Memorandums/Memorandum 14.md

   - however imperfect - is exceptionally pressing.
 Yet evidence-based policymaking is even more difficult when there is little data and little time to gather it.
-During the COVID-19 pandemic, the scientific community was called upon to contribute to the rapid understanding and treatment of the crisis, at the risk of working in haste. '
+During the COVID-19 pandemic, the scientific community was called upon to contribute to the rapid understanding and treatment of the crisis, at the risk of working in haste.
+  \nMemorandum 14 : overview of the studies and projects registered on WPRN database"
 picture: ''
 picture_copyright: ''
 yt: ''